-Nike shows its commitment to community through its Made to Play program and investment in girls’ coaching.
+They show their commitment to the community through their Made to Play program and investment in girls’ coaching.

 Another of Nike’s company values is sustainability.
 This is shown by its commitment to protecting the environment, corporate sustainability initiatives, and recycling and clean energy programs.

-Diversity and equality are also important commitments from Nike, as shown by its corporate inclusion initiatives and grants for projects that promote diversity.
+Diversity and equality are also important guarantees from Nike, as shown by its corporate inclusion initiatives and grants for projects that promote diversity.

-Finally, Nike commits to its value of social responsibility with the above programs, plus its guidelines for product compliance and labor standards.
+Finally, Nike commits to its value of social responsibility with the above programs, plus its guidelines for responsible sourcing.

-On its website, Apple lists some company values that are similar to Nike’s values, including inclusion, supplier responsibility, and protecting the environment.
+On its website, Apple lists some company values that are similar to Nike’s, including inclusion, supplier responsibility, and protecting the environment.

 However, Apple’s original values from 1981 set a slightly different tone.
-Check out the list below from Cult of Mac:
+Check out the list below: